The best leaders help people feel seen, supported, challenged, and capable of becoming more than they imagined.

 I lead by listening first, asking thoughtful questions, and seeking to understand the system around a problem before moving toward a solution.
 In data and technology work, challenges are rarely only technical.
 They are often connected to communication, trust, process design, culture, and decision-making.

-- I try to model curiosity, humility, and accountability.
+- I model curiosity, humility, and accountability.

 Leadership in Data Work

-Commitment to Equity and Inclusion
+Commitment to Equity

-The Leader I Am Still Becoming
+The Leader I'm Still Becoming

 I see leadership as an ongoing practice rather than a fixed identity.
 I am still learning how to better navigate change, communicate across difference, support teams through uncertainty, and lead with courage when systems need to improve.

 The leader I hope to become is someone who helps people feel more capable, more connected, and more courageous in their work.
-I want my leadership to leave behind stronger systems, clearer pathways, and people who feel that their contributions mattered.